SacredSoulrend/express.js-note-taker/README.md

 To run this application, you'll need Node.js and npm (Node Package Manager) installed on your computer.

 ## Usage
-1. Start the Server: npm start
+1. Start the Server:

+In the terminal(bash), type in 'npm start'.

 2. Open the Application: